Skip to main content

 Growth Hormone Secretagogues Binds to GHRH or Ghrelin receptors on the pituitary, stimulating the release of Growth Hormone.
 Indirect To improve body composition, metabolic health, and cellular repair, which supports overall endocrine function.
 Sermorelin, Ipamorelin / CJC-1295, Tesamorelin

 The long-term effect of these therapies is a move toward systemic balance.
 For GnRH agonists, the goal is to preserve the natural signaling pathway over months and years of treatment.
-For GHS, the sustained improvement in provides a durable foundation for healthier reproductive hormone expression over time.
+For GHS, the sustained improvement in metabolic health provides a durable foundation for healthier reproductive hormone expression over time.

 Academic